-Amazon Introduces Two New Warehouse Robots
+Amazon Uses 800 Robots to Run This Warehouse

 It now seems like Canvas has provided the secret sauce that Amazon needed to start implementing this level of autonomy.
 As for what it’s going to look like, our best guess is that Amazon is going to have to do a little bit more than slap some extra sensors onto Xanthus or Pegasus, if for no other reason than the robots will almost certainly need more ground clearance to let them operate away from the reliably flat floors that they’re accustomed to.
 We’re expecting to see them performing many of the tasks that companies like Fetch Robotics and OTTO Motors are doing already—moving everything from small boxes to large pallets to keep humans from having to waste time walking.

 Of course, this all feeds back into what drives Amazon more than anything else: efficiency.
 And for better or worse, humans are not uniquely good at moving things from place to place, so it’s no surprise that Amazon wants to automate that, too.
-The good news is that, at least for now, Amazon still need humans to babysit all those robots.
+The good news is that, at least for now, Amazon still needs humans to babysit all those robots.

 [ Amazon ]